Copenhagen, Denmark

 • Experiencing Danish hygge – a lifestyle trend described as a quality of coziness and comfortable conviviality that engenders a feeling of contentment or well-being.

-• Taking a short train trip across the bridge to Sweden and explore the young city of Malmø (where half the population is under 35), where its cobblestone streets, cafes, and shops will delight you.
-Get on the train again and Visit Lund – home of a 12th-century Romanesque cathedral and one of the oldest and largest universities in Scandinavia.
+• Taking a day trip to Sweden!
+After a short train trip across the bridge, you will tour and explore the young city of Malmø (where half the population is under 35), where its cobblestone streets, cafes, and shops will delight you.

 What People are Saying